Wolox/react-bootstrap/README.md

 - ### Customized

-Choose your preferred libraries for your project and create a new React project with standards components, default screens, api services and common utils functions.
+Choose your preferred libraries for your project and create a new React project with standard components, default screens, api services and common utils functions.

 ###### Components
 - Checkbox